swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

         </catalog>
         """ )

-To allow free formatting of the literal, an indentation stripping operation is applied whereby any whitespace characters in front of the closing delimiter are removed from each of the lines in the literal.
+To allow free formatting of the literal, an indentation stripping operation is applied whereby any (all) whitespace characters bwteen the last newline and the closing delimiter are removed from each of the lines in the literal.
 As part of this process any initial linefeed is also removed.
-This allows the developer to paste literal content directly into the string without modification.
-Some concern has been expressed about could introduce confusion if the prefixing indentation of each line does not contain the same whitespace characters, though this can be checked for by a compiler warning.
+This allows the developer to paste literal content directly into the string almost without modification.
+Some concern has been expressed that this could introduce confusion if the prefixing indentation of each line does not contain the exact same whitespace characters.
+This could be checked for by a compiler warning.
 If this is considered too magical a #trimLeft("""literal""") could be introduced to make it explicit.

 ## Detailed design

 These changes are envisaged to be mostly confined to the Swift tokeniser: lib/Parse/Lexer.cpp.
 The new string literals would be presented to the grammar as simply being string literals.
-This has been explored in a PR for a [prototype toolchain](https://github.com/apple/swift/pull/2275) and seems to be a robust approach.
-Other details are explored in the prototype such as escaping the newline in literals resulting in it not being included in the final literal.
+This has been explored in a [prototype toolchain](http://johnholdsworth.com/swift-LOCAL-2017-04-09-a-osx.tar.gz) and seems to be a robust approach.

 ## Impact on existing code